SerraKD/mildew-detection/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-## Hypothesis and how to validate?
+## Hypotheses and how to validate?

 ### ***Hypotheses***